johnguant/BluTech/README.md

 =======
 [![Build Status](https://travis-ci.org/johnguant/BluTech.svg?branch=master)](https://travis-ci.org/johnguant/BluTech)

-This is a tech mod for minecraft version 1.6.4 that is early in development.
+This is a mod for minecraft that is early in development.
 It is going to use the universal electricty api for all the power

 The mod itself will add a whole lot of useful items and blocks to do awesome things